mygenibox/cryptonote/README.md

 **2. Network identifier** (src/P2p/P2pNetworks.h)

-This identifier is used in network packages in order not to mix two different cryptocoin networks.
-Change all the bytes to random values for your network:
+This identifier is used in network packages in order not to mix two different cryptocoin networks so chainging all the bytes to random values on the network:
 ```
 const static boost::uuids::uuid CRYPTONOTE_NETWORK = { { 0xA1, 0x1A, 0xA1, 0x1A, 0xA1, 0x0A, 0xA1, 0x0A, 0xA0, 0x1A, 0xA0, 0x1A, 0xA0, 0x1A, 0xA1, 0x1A } };
 ```